systemd-socket-activate(1) — Linux manual page

 sockets will be passed through file descriptors 3 and higher.

-Sockets passed through $LISTEN_FDS to systemd-socket-activate
+Sockets passed through $LISTEN_FDS to systemd-socket-activate will

-descriptors.
-By default, systemd-socket-activate listens on a
+By default, systemd-socket-activate listens on a stream socket,

-datagram or sequential packet sockets instead (see below).
+packet sockets instead (see below).

 OPTIONS top